SenseTalk

 SenseTalk is a high-level English-like scripting language in the XTalk family, that supports both procedural and object-oriented paradigms.
 SenseTalk scripts are intended to be largely readable by ordinary people, including those with little to no training in programming.

 To this end, SenseTalk includes a number of language elements that provide functionality oriented towards human tasks rather than the underlying machine behavior.
 For example, to check whether a quantity is divisible by 3, the script could use the expression AppleScript or AppleScript, with the emphasis being on readability and a focus on the human concept of divisibility.
 Compare this to more traditional programming languages (C, Java, Python, etc.) where the same test would typically be written as AppleScript, with the focus being on the machine operations needed to determine the result.

-This shift in focus away from the underlying machine computation, towards an English-like description of the behavior in human terms leads to the description of SenseTalk as a “People Oriented Programming language”.
+This shift in focus away from the underlying machine computation, towards an English-like description of the behavior in human terms leads to the description of SenseTalk as a "people-oriented programming language".

-Distinctive Characteristics
+Distinctive characteristics

-As a self-styled “People Oriented Programming” language, certain aspects of SenseTalk’s design distinguish it from other programming languages, and give it a distinctive flavor.
-These range from mundane characteristics such as case insensitivity, to syntactic elements that enhance readability, to more subtle characteristics such as fluid variable types.
+As a self-styled "people-oriented programming language", certain aspects of SenseTalk's design distinguish it from other programming languages, and give it a distinctive flavor.
+These range from mundane characteristics such as case insensitivity, to syntactic elements that enhance readability, to more subtle characteristics such as fluid variable types, to advanced features like units and the SenseTalk Pattern Language.